hyper63/hyper/packages/connect/README.md

 ### Contributing

-- `make test` to run unit tests
+- `deno task test` to run unit tests
-- `make test-integration` to run integration tests.
+- `deno task test:integration` to run integration tests.
 This ensures the Deno code is properly transformed into Node code.
+See [the Node test harness for more info](./node/harness/).

 ---